agroce/rb_tree_demo/blogpost.md

 back in the `checkRep` and `RBTreeVerify` checks that were removed in order to speed symbolic execution, by compiling `symex.cpp` with `-DREPLAY`, and compile everything with all of our sanitizers.
-The generated tests, which can be run (on a correct `red_black_tree.c`) in less than 1 second, kill 428 mutants (38.21%).
+The generated tests, which can be run (on a correct `red_black_tree.c`) in less than a second, kill 428 mutants (38.21%).
-This is considerably lower than for fuzzing, and worse than the > 70% kill rate for the libFuzzer one hour corpus, which has a similar runtime.
+This is considerably lower than for fuzzing, and worse than the 797 (71.16%) killed by the libFuzzer one hour corpus, which has a similar < 1s runtime.
 However, there is something more interesting than first appears about these results.  _Five of the killed mutants are ones not killed by any of our fuzzers, even in the well-seeded ten minute libFuzzer runs_: